StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 1. We used the await keyword because our `add` function is asynchronous
 2. The name of our queue is all lower case

-> The second point makes the queue name harder to read, but unfortunately it's a requirement of Azure Storage Account queues.
+> The second point makes the queue name harder to read, but unfortunately, it's a requirement of Azure Storage Account queues.
 We can only use lowercase letters or numbers in the name.
 No camel case, no pascal case and no kebab case.
 Sorry.

 We can run our WebAPI and store a request in the emulated storage we have created.